A guide to Christian festivals and dates

 There are several festivals and seasons of the Christian year.
 Some, like Christmas Day, happen on the same date every year, while others move around within a range of dates.
 The main festival that moves is Easter, and since many other festivals have their dates fixed in relation to Easter, they move with it.
 You can see these moveable dates here.

-During these seasons, worship material including hymns, readings and prayers will be included on our Starters for Sunday page.
-Ideas and material in Scots, are also to be found on our 'The Kirk's Ear 'page.
+Ideas and material in Scots are to be found on our 'The Kirk's Ear 'page.

 Season of Advent